amirkazi/dockless-bikes/README.md

 # dockless-bikes
-Dockless Bikes Project for Department of Innovation and Technology (DoIT) Done as Mayoral Fellow for City of Chicago Office of the Mayor between June - August 2018
+Dockless Bikes Project for Department of Innovation and Technology (DoIT) Done as Mayoral Fellow for City of Chicago Office of the Mayor primarily between June - August 2018, though future updates may be added.

 Confidential data/information has been removed.